Healthdirect Free Australian health advice you can count on.

 Key facts

-• Children with depression feel unhappy, miserable or irritable, and may describe this as being “grumpy” or “down”.
+• Children with depression can feel sad or irritable and may describe this as being "grumpy" or "down".

-• Depression affects up to 1 in 50 children, both girls and boys.
+• Depression affects up to 1 in 50 children.

-• If you think your child may have depression, you should speak to their doctor as soon as you can.
+• If you think your child may have depression, don’t ignore it or wait for it to pass — speak to their doctor as soon as possible.

 Depression is a mental health condition that can affect people of all ages.
 Children with depression may feel unhappy, miserable or irritable.
 They might describe this as feeling “grumpy” or “down”.
-You may notice that they are uninterested in things they normally enjoy.
+You may notice that they have lost interest in things they normally enjoy or have temper tantrums instead of a depressed mood.

-This page is about depression in children; however, many aspects and risk factors of depression are not age specific.
-Go here for general information about depression.
+This information is about depression in children.
+However, many aspects and risk factors of depression are not age specific.
+Read more on depression in the general community.

 How common is depression in children?

-Depression affects as many as 1 in 50 children and is just as common in boys as it is in girls.
+Depression affects as many as 1 in 50 children and is equally common in different genders and sexes.
 Depression is less common in children than it is in teenagers.

 What causes depression in children?

 Depression can be caused by a wide range of factors, and every child has their own circumstances.
-Traumatic events during childhood, such as a death in the family, abuse, bullying or homelessness, make depression more likely.
+Factors might be from their environment or may be inherited from their families.

-Children who have other conditions, including autism spectrum disorder, learning disorder, attention deficit hyperactivity disorder or significant disability, are all more likely to experience depression.
-Having someone in the family with a psychiatric illness also makes depression more likely.
+Children who have other conditions, including autism spectrum disorder, learning disabilities, attention deficit hyperactivity disorder (ADHD) or a significant disability, are all more likely to experience depression.
+Having someone in the family with a mental illness also makes depression more likely.

-Children can also develop depression for no obvious reason, and the fact that there is no clear cause doesn't mean that a child is not experiencing depression.
+Children can also develop depression for no obvious reason, and the fact that there is no clear cause doesn't mean that a child is not depressed.

 What are the signs of depression in children?

-The signs of depression in children involve changes in the way they feel, think or behave.
+The signs of depression in children might change the way they feel, think or behave.
 There are also physical signs of depression.

 Children with depression may feel: